 If you are unable to make a scheduled volunteer task time, please visit your volunteer profile and update your schedule accordingly.
 This allows for that volunteer opening to be available for another volunteer to participate.
-Please also email your branch volunteer coordinator to let them know you will be absent.

 Dress Code

 Dress code for volunteers varies for each YMCA branch and from department to department within a branch.
 Please make sure that you are aware of the volunteer dress code in the department for which you are volunteering.
 If you have any questions concerning dress code, please contact the volunteer director in your branch.